WrestleMania V: Preliminary matches

+Main event

 The main event was for the WWF World Heavyweight Championship between defending champion "Macho Man" Randy Savage and Hulk Hogan with their manager Miss Elizabeth in a neutral corner.
 The match was billed as "The Mega Powers Explode".
 Hogan hit Savage with a shoulder block to send him out to the floor.
 Savage returned to the ring and applied a headlock on Hogan before pounding him in the face.
 Hogan shoved Savage again, but Savage grabbed him and went to the floor.
 Hogan chased Savage around the ringside before Savage hid behind Miss Elizabeth.
-Savage went back in the ring and began taunting Hogan.
+Savage went back into the ring and began taunting Hogan.
 Hogan applied a headlock and hit Savage with a drop toe hold.
 He slapped a front facelock on Savage, which Savage countered into a back suplex.
 The champion hit a double axe handle from the top rope on Hogan for a near-fall.
 Savage applied an armbar on Hogan until Hogan yanked Savage out to the floor.
 Hogan threw Savage back in the ring and smashed him in the turnbuckle and followed with a running clothesline, a series of elbow drops and a big boot.
 He received an Irish whip and a clothesline by Savage.
 Savage got a near-fall.
-Savage hooked on a chinlock on Hogan until Hogan hit his elbow and hit Savage with an atomic drop but missed an elbow drop.
+Savage hooked on a chinlock on Hogan until Hogan hit his elbow and hit Savage with an atomic drop, but missed an elbow drop.
 Savage took advantage and hit Hogan with a knee in the corner.
-Savage hit him Irish whips in every corner before he began posing.
-Hogan hit Savage a series of punches and a corner clothesline, sending him out.
+Savage hit him with Irish whips in every corner before he began posing.
+Hogan hit Savage with a series of punches and a corner clothesline, sending him out.
 Elizabeth checked on Savage, but he pushed her away.
-Hogan lifted Savage in the shoulder and tried to ram him in the ring post but Elizabeth prevented Hogan from doing this.
-Savage took advantage and slipped off and rammed Hogan into the ring post.
+Hogan lifted Savage in the shoulder and tried to ram him in the ring post, but Elizabeth prevented Hogan from doing this.
+Savage took advantage slipped off and rammed Hogan into the ring post.
 The referee Dave Hebner then sent Elizabeth backstage.
 As Hogan was getting up, Savage hit him with a diving double axe handle.
-Savage hit Hogan a hotshot.
+Savage hit Hogan with a hotshot.
 He drove his elbow into Hogan's throat on the apron, damaging Hogan's throat.
 Savage hit a knee drop on Hogan, getting a near-fall.
 He went to the top rope and hit a Savage Elbow.
-He did a pinfall attempt on Hogan, but Hogan hulked up and hit Savage with punches, big boot and a leg drop for the victory and his second WWF World Heavyweight Championship.
+He made a pinfall attempt on Hogan, but Hogan hulked up, and hit Savage with punches, a big boot, and a leg drop for the victory and his second WWF World Heavyweight Championship.